Donald J. Carty

-Donald J. Carty, OC (born July 23, 1946) is a Canadian-American businessman who serves as chairman of Porter Airlines.
-Carty also serves as a director of VMWare, Hawaiian Airlines and Betterez.
+Donald J. Carty, OC (born July 23, 1946) is a Canadian-American businessman who is chair of Porter Airlines.
+Carty also is a director of VMWare, Hawaiian Airlines and Betterez.
 He was previously chairman and chief executive officer (CEO) of AMR Corporation, the parent company of American Airlines, from 1998 to 2003.
 He is the past Chairman of Virgin America and E-Rewards, Inc. (now known as Dynata).
 Carty is also a past director of Dell, CN Rail, Sears, Placer Dome, Barrick Gold, CHC Helicopters, Brinker International, Talisman Energy, EMC Corporation (now known as Dell EMC), and Gluskin Sheff.
-In January 2007, Carty became the Vice Chairman and chief financial officer of Dell.
+In January 2007, Carty became the vice chairman and chief financial officer of Dell.
 On June 13, 2008, Carty retired from day-to-day operations, but stayed on as a director.
-He is a past chairman of Big Brothers Big Sisters of America, a former member of the Board of Trustees of both Southern Methodist University and Queen's University and of the board of directors of the Dallas Center for the Performing Arts Foundation and the Dallas Theater Center.
-He currently serves on the Executive Board of the SMU Cox School of Business.
+He is a past chairman of Big Brothers Big Sisters of America, a former member of the board of trustees of both Southern Methodist University and Queen's University and of the board of directors of the Dallas Center for the Performing Arts Foundation and the Dallas Theater Center.
+He is on the executive board of the SMU Cox School of Business.

 Biography

 Born in Toronto, Ontario, on July 23, 1946, Carty attended Queen's University and Harvard Business School.
 He took US citizenship in the early 1980s.
-He worked for Air Canada and the Canadian Pacific Railway before joining American, although he served as CEO for CP Air from 1985 to 1987.
-At American, he served as controller, and later as executive vice president for finance and planning under CEO Robert Crandall, before becoming CEO of AMR himself in 1998.
+He worked for Air Canada and the Canadian Pacific Railway before joining American, although he was CEO for CP Air from 1985 to 1987.
+At American, he was controller, and later executive vice president for finance and planning under CEO Robert Crandall, before becoming CEO of AMR himself in 1998.